Myersville, Maryland

 Myersville is a town in Frederick County, Maryland, United States.
 The population was 1,748 at the 2020 census.

 History

 The town was incorporated in 1904. at this time, Myersville had a population of 150 people.

 That same year, Myersville was connected to its neighboring town Hagerstown by the blue ridge trolley.

 On January 4, 1919, a large fire destroyed many shops and buildings in the center of town.

 In 1968, Insterstate 70 was extended through Myersville.

 in 1981, the town boundaries were expanded for the first time.

-The Peter of P. Grossnickel Farm was listed on the National Register of Historic Places in 1998.
+The Peter of P. Grossnickel Farm and Henry Brandenburg House are listed on the National Register of Historic Places.

 Capture of the D.C. snipers

 In October 2002, the Washington, D.C. metropolitan area snipers John Allen Muhammad and Lee Boyd Malvo were apprehended at a rest stop along westbound I-70 in Myersville.
 The two were discovered when a truck driver recognized their car from police reports.